Plan Your Visit

 Do I need to show proof of COVID-19 vaccination, or a negative COVID-19 PCR test, to attend a concert at the Kuumbwa Jazz Center?

 Yes.
-For the wellbeing and safety of all patrons, artists, staff, and volunteers, please be prepared to show proof of your full COVID-19 vaccination, or a negative COVID-19 PCR test taken within 72 hours of the performance time, plus a photo ID, at the door when you check in.
+For the wellbeing and safety of all patrons, artists, staff, and volunteers, please be prepared to show proof of your full COVID-19 vaccination, or a negative COVID-19 PCR test taken within 48 hours of the performance time, plus a photo ID, at the door when you check in.
 You can present a physical or digital copy of your vaccination card or test results.
 Children who are not yet eligible for vaccination must have a negative COVID-19 PCR test.
-Your cooperation is greatly appreciated for the comfort and safety of all in attendance.
+Your cooperation is greatly appreciated.

 Are the Kuumbwa Jazz staff and volunteers vaccinated?

 Yes.
-The staff-members and volunteers at Kuumbwa Jazz-presented concerts are fully vaccinated and will be masked.
+The staff-members and volunteers at Kuumbwa Jazz-presented concerts are fully vaccinated.

 Do I need to wear a mask inside the Kuumbwa Jazz Center?